smit-1z/DMtermProjectTutorialSmitJoshi/README.md

-# DMtermProjectTutorialSmitJoshi
+# Titanic Tutorial - Kaggle Challenge

-This is a readme for Titanic Tutorial on Kaggle.
+This is a blog about my first kaggle challenge.

---Smit
-[x]